 John Mayer is also incredible at sharing his stage with the band he tours with, always giving them moments onstage to shine and even giving them opportunities to do short solo songs.
 And of course, he always tears it up onstage while playing whether it’s a 10 minute long version of “Slow Dancing in a Burning Room” or the hilarious videos that go along with songs like “Who Says.”

 But at the end of the night, I think my favorite moment wasn’t watching John Mayer play the guitar, but watching him play the piano!
 His first encore song of the night was “You’re Gonna Live Forever in Me” (which I had not heard before the concert actually), and I thought that it was really cool to watch him play piano for his own song.
-I thought he would definitely have an idea of how to play piano based on all his knowledge of basic theory, but it never occured to me that I’d go to one of his concerts to see him play piano!
+I thought he would definitely have an idea of how to play piano based on all his knowledge of basic theory, but it never occurred to me that I’d go to one of his concerts to see him play piano!

 Anyways, I would highly recommend seeing John Mayer next time around he tours, you’re guaranteed a great show.